 Medicare - Better Access to Mental Health Care Program

-Under Medicare's Better Access to Mental Health Care Program, Psychologists and Clinical Social Workers can provide approved focused psychological strategies and psychological therapies for a broad range of commonly experienced mental health problems including depression, anxiety, panic, bipolar, phobias, substance issues, eating disorders, sleep problems, grief, loss and trauma related conditions.
+Under Medicare's Better Access to Mental Health Care Program, Psychologists and Clinical Social Workers can provide approved focused psychological strategies and psychological therapies for a broad range of commonly experienced mental health problems including depression, anxiety, panic, bipolar, phobias, substance issues, sleep problems, grief, loss and trauma related conditions.

 Referrals Under Medicare

 Psychological treatment under Medicare involves a collaborative approach between your Doctor (either your GP, Psychiatrist or Paediatrician) and your Clinician.

 To be referred under Medicare you will need to be assessed by your Doctor and if they assess it is appropriate, either a GP Mental Health Care Plan (if being referred by your GP) or a Psychiatrist Assessment and Management Plan (if being referred by your Psychiatrist) will be provided.
 Your Doctor may choose to refer you to a specific Medicare-accredited Clinician at Psychology One, or make a general referral to Psychology One following which our experienced reception team will assist you with finding the Clinician whose expertise best matches your needs.

 To ensure you receive the best support, your Clinician needs to work collaboratively with your Doctor, and will need to correspond with your Doctor at intermittent periods over the course of your treatment to advise your Doctor of your progress.